phpbb/documentation/development/language/validation.rst

 ==================

 * Language packages must include all files that are included in the folders for the English language.
-This includes the following folders:
+This includes the following directories:

     + ``ext/phpbb/viglink/language/en/``
     + ``language/en/``